dorny/paths-filter/README.md

     base: ''

     # Git reference (e.g. branch name) from which the changes will be detected.
-    # Useful when workflow can be triggered only on default branch (e.g. repository_dispatch event)
+    # Useful when workflow can be triggered only on the default branch (e.g. repository_dispatch event)
-    # but you want to get changes on different branch.
+    # but you want to get changes on a different branch.
     # This option is ignored if action is triggered by pull_request event.
     # default: ${{ github.ref }}
     ref:

-    # How many commits are initially fetched from base branch.
+    # How many commits are initially fetched from the base branch.
     # If needed, each subsequent fetch doubles the
     # previously requested number of commits until the merge-base
-    # is found or there are no more commits in the history.
+    # is found, or there are no more commits in the history.
     # This option takes effect only when changes are detected
     # using git against base branch (feature branch workflow).
     # Default: 100